 In the Top Domains Report tab, the domain open percentage might report more than 100%.
 This number represents the gross amount of opens per domain.
 One contact with this domain was sent the email.
 This one contact opened the email 3 times.
 Therefore, the open percentage is 300%.

 Tracking multiple sites so that visitors can go to both sites at the same time

-The campaign only appends the webSyncID variable to page URLs when the destination URL is different from the current page domain and is registered as a domain that needs to be tracked.
-The webSyncID must be passed along to the next site domain in order for that domain to add behaviors/events to the same contact.
+The Campaign only appends the webSyncID variable to page URLs when the destination URL is different from the current page domain and is registered as a domain that needs to be tracked.
+The webSyncID must be passed along to the next site domain for it to add behaviors/events to the same contact.
 If a visitor clicks a link on SiteA that goes to SiteB which is not having the webSyncID will cause the visitor to look like an anonymous visitor on siteB.

 A single contact in the Campaign can sometimes get associated with multiple cookies if each site they visited sets the cookie before it was associated with cookies from other tracked sites for a given customer.
 This is an okay outcome and the Campaign will associate the various cookies to the same contact as each one gets identified (submit a form, visit the site from email).

 If you are using Campaign hosted forms, then no custom programming work is needed.
 If the forms are not externally hosted, then you will need to write the code that reads the ID of the cookie and pass it along with your submit form or the API call that you make.
 This way, the Campaign can connect the anonymous visit behaviors with the new or updated record you create through an API.